KenTandrian/gemini-video-search/README.md

 ```
 .
-├── backend/          # FastAPI server for handling search queries
+├── frontend/             # Main Next.js full-stack application
-├── indexing/         # Scripts for the offline video processing pipeline
+├── indexing/             # Scripts for the video processing pipeline
-├── frontend/         # React/JS app for the user interface
+├── yt-to-gcs-uploader/   # Utility to upload YouTube videos to GCS
-├── .env              # Local environment variables (ignored by git)
+├── frontend-flask/       # (Extras) Alternative implementation using Flask
-├── .env.example      # Template for environment variables
+├── frontend-simple/      # (Extras) Simple Vite frontend for related project
 └── README.md             # This file
 ```

 ## Deployment

-- **Backend:** The `backend/` directory includes a `Dockerfile` for easy containerization.
-It is designed to be deployed as a serverless container on **Google Cloud Run**.
+- **Frontend:** The Next.js application in `frontend/` can be deployed to **Cloud Run** or any Node.js hosting environment.
-- **Frontend:** The static frontend application can be built and deployed to any static hosting service, such as **Firebase Hosting** or **Google Cloud Storage**.
+- **Indexing Pipeline:** The indexing scripts are designed to be run in a serverless environment like Cloud Run Jobs or manually as needed.